TCL90/Acme-Conference/Items/Item 0/Readme.txt

 - Requirement 4 - Paper and camera-ready paper
  Paper and camera-ready paper were considered different entities to make easier the maintenance.
 For example, if camera-ready papers needed a new attribute with a publication moment, it would be very easy to implement it.
 However, if they were the same entity it would be harder to implement it.
+Furthermore, camera-ready paper has a relation with